PHYL5513 Speech, Language and Communication

 - This unit presents an overview for audiologists of speech and language development, from early childhood through to adulthood, and relates it to difficulties associated with impaired hearing.
 Alternative communication systems (e.g. sign language) are also presented.
 Topics include the production of speech sounds, basic physiological linguistics, linguistic organisation, acoustic phonetics, phoniatrics, sonograms, normal loudness, pitch and timing perception, masking in speech perception, developmental milestones, speech and language development in normal and hearing-impaired children, auditory perception (in children and adults), psychological effects, effects on reading and general education, artificial speech, Makaton, Auslan and signed English.

-- Students are able to (1) explain principles of acoustic phonetics, including the production of vowels, consonants, dipthongs and affricates; (2) explain the analysis of speech sounds with time waveforms, spectra and spectograms; (3) explain the linguistic structure of speech and its normal development; (4) explain process of speech development and normal and abnormal development patterns; (5) explain alternative communication strategies, including sign language and cued speech; and (6) explain impact of hearing loss on speech perception and speech development.
+- Students are able to (1) deconstruct principles of acoustic phonetics, including the production of vowels, consonants, dipthongs and affricates; (2) analyse speech sounds with time waveforms, spectra and spectograms; (3) analyse the linguistic structure of speech and its normal development; (4) appraise the process of speech and language development, including both normal and abnormal development patterns; (5) evaluate alternative communication strategies, including sign languages, pictorial languages and cued speech; (6) analyse impact of hearing loss on speech perception and speech development; and (7) evaluate common speech and language pathologies including word-finding issues, social communication difficulties, structural language impairments, literacy impairments, voice difficulties and cognitive impairments to the extent that they interfere with communication.

 - Indicative assessments in this unit are as follows: (1) assignment and (2) theory examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.